 Click here to check if your postcode falls under the GWS list.

-There are five MBBS categories and it is important to know what category you fall into for the MBBS application process:
+There are five MD application categories and it is important to know what category you fall into for the MD application process:

 1. General Entry Applicants

 Australian citizens, Australian permanent residents and New Zealand citizens.
 Includes current school leavers, non-current schools leavers (i.e. on gap year or partially completed a university degree) and graduates.
 A graduate, for the purposes of applying to MD, is someone who has either completed their university degree or anticipates completing in the year of application.